Templeton Crocker: Voyages aboard Zaca

-The yacht provided the ever-restless Crocker a unique, luxurious escape and boasted sleeping accommodations for 18.
-Staterooms, glamorous hotel-like apartments reflecting favorite Art Deco motifs were done in combinations of imported woods, including beams of Alaskan cedar and panels in teak and primavera.
-She was equipped with two small 120 hp diesel engines when off sail and four 5-kW electric generators to power accessories, including a refrigerator and a distiller capable of generating 50 gal of freshwater per day.
-The total cost was reportedly : $200,000 for construction and an additional $100,000 for the interior and fittings, although chief engineer Garth Basford later recalled she had cost $450,000.
+The yacht provided Crocker with private accommodations and had sleeping capacity for 18 people.
+Its staterooms incorporated Art Deco design elements and used imported woods, including Alaskan cedar beams and teak and primavera panels.
+The yacht was equipped with two 120-horsepower (89 kW) diesel engines for auxiliary propulsion and four 5-kW electric generators.
+The generators powered onboard equipment, including a refrigerator and a distiller capable of producing approximately 50 US gallons (190 L; 42 imp gal) of freshwater per day.
+The yacht's total cost was reportedly US$300,000, consisting of $200,000 for construction and $100,000 for the interior and fittings.
+This amount is equivalent to approximately $5.78 million in 2025.
+Chief engineer Garth Basford later recalled the cost as $450,000.

 Global circumnavigation, 1930–31

 Garland Rotch was Zaca's first captain.
 With Rotch and a crew of 8, Templeton sailed his yacht around the world covering 27490 miles and calling at 50 ports including Marquesas, Tahiti, Cook Islands, Pago Pago, Trobriands, Bali, Java, Singapore, Ceylon, Aden, Arabia, Egypt, Malta, Cannes, Teneriffe, Puerto Rico, Panama, Guatemala, Manzanillo, and Ensenada.
 The voyage departed on June 7, 1930, and returned to San Francisco on May 27, 1931.
 It was the first time a private yacht circumnavigated the globe from the West Coast.
 Crocker sailed smiling seas.
 The weather was perfect with only 43 hours of gale in the Mediterranean.
 “It must have been the most perfect yachting adventure that anyone ever had,” Crocker said.
 In 1933, Templeton wrote a narrative of his one-year journey cruising around the world in his grand yacht under the title The Cruise of the Zaca.